Silencer2K/wow-lib-s2k-mounts/README.md

 LibS2kMounts
 ============

-A library to convert internal MountId to SpellId.
+A library to convert internal MountId (e.g. returned by GetActionInfo) to SpellId.

 Synopsis:
 ---------